alphagov/paas-team-manual/README.md

-# Government PaaS Team Manual
+# GOV.UK PaaS Team Manual

 This project uses [MkDocs][].
 It is automatically built and hosted by [Read the Docs][] at the following URL: